Azure-Samples/azure-ai-vision-sdk/samples/swift/face/FaceAnalyzerSample/README.md

-# Get started with the Azure AI Vision SDK for iOS (Preview)
+# Get started with the Azure AI Vision Face Client SDK for iOS (Preview)

 In this sample, you will learn how to build and run the face liveness detection application.
-The Azure AI Vision SDK for iOS is currently in preview.
+The Azure AI Vision Face Client SDK for iOS is currently in preview.
 The APIs are subject to change.

+### API Reference Documentation

+* Swift API reference documents: [Azure SDK for iOS Docs](https://azure.github.io/azure-sdk-for-ios/), [AzureAIVisionCore](https://azure.github.io/azure-sdk-for-ios/AzureAIVisionCore/index.html), [AzureAIVisionFace](https://azure.github.io/azure-sdk-for-ios/AzureAIVisionFace/index.html)

 ## Prerequisites